-Can you believe this year is almost over?
-Where did the time go?
-I still can’t believe that we are days away from New Years.
-Many of us make new years resolution lists to start the new year right.
+I still can’t believe that we are in 2021.
+Many of us make new year’s resolution lists to start the new year right.
 One of my resolutions for this new year is to be more aware of my spending habits and save money each month.

 “This page contains affiliate links, some of the links below are affiliate links, meaning that if you click through and make a purchase, I will make a small commission at no additional cost to you.”